 Surfers head for the swell-filled seas around Botany Bay near Broadstairs.
 There you can learn to ride the waves at Joss Bay Surf School or the Kent Surf School.
 Both also offer lessons in stand--up-paddle-boarding, for those no-swell days.

 Kent's more exposed coves draw swarms of kite-surfers, especially to gently shelving, sandy Minnis Bay and the shoreline off Romney Marsh.
 Or learn with the Kent Kitesurfing School or Aquilo Kiteboarding in Whitstable; Camber Kitesurfing in Greatstone and Surface to Air Sports in Greatstone and Dymchurch.

-Jet-ski junkies flock to the wide beaches of Herne Bay; start your own addiction with Jetski World, in Cliftonville near Margate, or on the 22-acre private lake of Action Watersports in Lydd; they do wakeboarding and water-skiing there too.
+Jet-ski junkies flock to the wide beaches of Herne Bay - start your own addiction with Jetski World, in Cliftonville near Margate, or on the 22-acre private lake of Action Watersports in Lydd with wakeboarding and water-skiing.

 Top windsurfing locations include Minnis Bay and Whitstable - conditions are so good a world speed record was even set there.
 For lessons try Bewel Water, Whitstable Yacht Club and Leybourne Lakes Watersports Centre.

 Kent's calmer coastal and inland waters are ideal for kayaking and canoeing.
 Aficionados paddle the three spectacular routes that set out from both Sandgate and Sandwich Bay, or make for St Margaret's to glide below Kent's remarkable White Cliffs.